copyrip/w0rk/declarations/README.md

 * Can the simplicity of this setup can compare with professional tv habillage ?
 * What oddities and quirks do we happily inherit from working like this ?
 * How does a whole graphic identity could develop from video to paper, transiting via web based design ?

+I think I could do the prez in EN or FR depending on users preferences.

 * tried it out in bozar souper show